CV-IP/MINet/README.md

 The code and experimental results have be released now :smile:.

+* 2020/5/6: Add some new attempts and improvements.
+    *  Modified the method of importing model from the directly setting in config.py, and change it to the automatic selection and instantiation of the specific model class according to the model alias (`exp_name` in config.py).
+    * Added a lighter setting for AIM and MInet.
+    * Added an attempt to `checkpoint` features of PyTorch.
+    * Added learning rate decay strategy with learning rate warm-up.
+However, the parameter setting is not flexible at present, and needs to be improved.
+    * A new optimization strategy has been added to imitate the settings from F3Net.
 * 2020/4/16: Modify some misleading descriptions in the `readme.md` file.
 * 2020/4/7: Simplify the structure of the repository.
 * 2020/3/29: Update the method of evaluating results.
 (See the [`readme.md`](./code/readme.md#Evaluation) for more details.)